BittyTax/defitaxes/README.md

 This repository is a fork of [iraykhel/defitaxes](https://github.com/iraykhel/defitaxes), which its owner [iraykhel](https://github.com/iraykhel) is no longer able to maintain due to work constraints.

-DeFi Taxes is a web-based application designed to help you calculate your crypto taxes using on-chain transactions.
+DeFi Taxes is a web-based application designed to help you calculate your crypto taxes using blockchain transaction data.

-Many EVMs are supported (e.g., Ethereum, BNB Smart Chain, Base, Arbitrum, Polygon, etc.) as well as Solana.
+Many EVM blockchains are supported (e.g., Ethereum, BNB Smart Chain, Base, Arbitrum, Polygon, etc.) as well as Solana.
 See the [supported chains list](https://defitaxes.us/chains.html) for the full list.

 If you would like to contribute to this project, follow the instructions below to set up a development server.